Skip to main content

 Make sure that you can reasonably expect to close before your rate lock expires

-If you don’t close before your rate lock expires, you may have to pay a fee to extend your rate lock.
-If you’re concerned about closing in the rate-lock timeframe, ask the lender what your options are.
+If you don’t close before your rate lock expires, even if it’s because of the lender’s processing time, you might have to pay a fee to extend your rate lock.
+To continue your rate lock, ask the lender what your options are.
 Can you change to a longer rate lock now?
 At what cost?
 What is the lender’s policy on extensions?

 Visit our sources page to learn more about the facts and numbers we reference.